Villa Gesell: History

 The settlement gradually expanded stretching along the coastline, and today continues its growth and has annexed three more resorts to the south, namely, Mar de las Pampas, Las Gaviotas and Mar Azul.
 Villa Gesell has been a popular tourist destination since the 1940s.

-In recent years Villa Gesell was known as a tourist destination for teenagers, but the current administrations seek to change this and aim instead for mature tourists.
-The "Gesell Rock", an annual rock festival, is not celebrated anymore, replaced by family-oriented musical shows.
+Villa Gesell became known for many years as a tourist destination for teenagers, but in 2008 the administrations was seeking to attract mature tourists instead.
+The annual "Gesell Rock" festival was replaced by family-oriented musical shows.

-In 2020, Villa Gesell was the site of the murder of Fernando Báez Sosa, which gained nationwide notoriety.
+In 2020 Fernando Báez Sosa was murdered in Villa Gesell, which gained nationwide notoriety.

 Climate

 Villa Gesell has an oceanic climate (Cfb in Koppen Climate Classification).

 Tourism

 Being a coastal city, the main tourist attraction in Villa Gesell is the beach.
 The Villa Gesell beach is 10 km long, with a soft slope, and a variety of spas built alongside; the annexed cities of Mar de las Pampas, Las Gaviotas and Mar Azul extend the beachside to 21 km.
 The city has a staff of 150 lifeguards.